top of page

 Uncontaminated recycled process scrap and other scraps that have been electrolytically refined back to grade 'A' quality may also be used.

 For non-electrical purposes, copper is also used to make large quantities of plumbing tubes, roofing sheets, and heat exchangers.
-High electrical conductivity is not mandatory and other quality requirements are not so onerous.
+High electrical conductivity is not mandatory, and other quality requirements are not so onerous.

 COUNTRIES OF PRODUCTION